filecoin-project/lotus-docs/content/en/storage-providers/get-started/tasks/index.md

 ### ProveCommitSector

-The storage provider provides a Proof of Replication (PoRep) for the sector commited in .
-This proof must be submitted AFTER the security wait requirement by the network (WaitSeed), and before the PreCommit expiration.
+Through the `ProveCommitSector` message the storage provider provides a Proof of Replication (PoRep) for the sector commited in the `PreCommitSector` message.
+This proof must be submitted AFTER the security wait requirement by the network (WaitSeed), and before the PreCommit expiration of the sector.

+This message type can also be aggregated to include multiple ProveCommitSector messages in a single message.
+These aggregated messages are called `ProveCommitAggregate`.

 ## Tips